View M. Colony's Obituary on press-citizen.com and share memories

 Funeral services will be held at 2pm Monday, June 17, 2019, at the Grace United Methodist Church in Tiffin, with burial to follow at the Oak Hill Cemetery west of Tiffin.
 Visitation will be from 4 to 7 pm Sunday at Gay & Ciha Funeral and Cremation Service.
 In lieu of flowers memorial donations can be made to any of the following charities that were very dear to Jane.

 Children's cancer research c/o Holden Canter Center, University of Iowa Hospitals and Clinics, Bird House - Johnson County Home for Hospice, Iowa City Hospice, or Grace United Methodist Church in Tiffin.
-For a complete obituary, to share a thought, memory or condolence please visit the funeral home website @ www.gayandciha.com.
+To share a thought, memory or condolence please visit the funeral home website @ www.gayandciha.com.

+Mildred Jane Brown was born May 21, 1932, in rural Johnson County, Iowa the daughter of Paul C. and Mary Elizabeth (Hrdliska) Brown.
+Following graduation from Iowa City City High School in 1950, she married Carl Kyte Colony on April 10, 1951.
+The couple farmed, Jane had worked at Younkers, for the Tiffin Schools as a cook, owned and operated along with her girls the "Aunt Jane's Dairy Kitchen in Coralville, and for over 20 years worked at the University of Iowa Hospitals and Clinics.

+Jane enjoyed the simple things in life, the beauty of their farm, taking day trips in the car with Carl, going out to eat with family and friends (best not be in a hurry!) her patience in her paintings, of course ice cream, but most near and dear to her heart was her dear loving family.